 \section{Conclusions}

 Dihadron azimuthal correlations in non-central 20-60\% Au+Au collisions are reported by the STAR experiment as a function of trigger particle azimuthal angle relative to the event plane ($\phis=|\phit-\psiEP|$) in six equal-size slices.
-The $\phis$ dependence of the dihadron correlation signal, as well as the trigger and associated particle transverse momentum ($\pt$) dependences, are studied.
-Minimum-bias \dAu\ collision data are presented for comparisons.
-The correlation functions are also obtained for small and large pseudo-rapidity separations ($|\deta|$) independently in order to isolate the jet-like and ridge (long range $\deta$ correlation) contributions.
-The resulting jet-like and ridge components are studied as a function of $\phis$, trigger particle $\ptt$ and associated particle $\pta$.
+The correlations have first been studied with subtraction of the even harmonic elliptic and quadrangular flow backgrounds.
+The $\phis$ dependence of the dihadron correlation signal, as well as the trigger and associated particle transverse momentum ($\pt$) dependences, have been studied.
+Minimum-bias \dAu\ collision data have been presented for comparison.
+The correlation functions have also been obtained for small and large pseudo-rapidity separations ($|\deta|$) independently in order to isolate the jet-like and ridge (long range $\deta$ correlation) contributions.
+The resulting jet-like and ridge components have been studied as a function of $\phis$, trigger particle $\ptt$ and associated particle $\pta$.

-The \zyam\ background subtraction method is described in detail.
-The flow correction is carried out to the order of $\vf\vv$.
-The systematic uncertainties in the background subtraction are extensively discussed.
-The effect of possible triangular flow fluctuations is not subtracted.
-The triangular flow effect, just as the elliptic flow, may be dominating the untriggered two-particle correlations without a high $\pt$ trigger particle.
-However, in our dihadron correlations with high $\pt$ trigger particles, the effect of the triangular flow is relatively small.
-We estimated the triangular flow effect using both AMPT and UrQMD model results as well as the untriggered two-particle correlation measurements.
-The estimated $v_3$ maximum-minimum modulation is only about 20\% compared to our dihadron correlation amplitude.
+The \zyam\ background subtraction method has been described in detail.
+The flow subtraction has been carried out to the order of $\vf\vv$.
+The systematic uncertainties in the background subtraction have been discussed extensively.
+The effect of the triangular flow harmonic was not subtracted in the results quantitatively characterizing the main features of the correlation function in the jet-like versus ridge-like regions.
+However, the effects of triangular flow fluctuations, as well as $\phis$-dependent elliptic flow, on these main features have been investigated and discussed.

 The dihadron correlations are strongly modified in Au+Au collisions with respect to minimum-bias \dAu\ collisions.
 The modifications strongly depend on the trigger particle orientation relative to the event plane and evolve with associated particle $\pta$.
 No significant changes are observed between trigger particle $\ptt$ ranges of $3<\ptt<4$~\gev\ and $4<\ptt<6$~\gev.
 The $\phis$ and $\pta$ dependences of the correlation functions are quantitatively similar in the two trigger particle $\ptt$ ranges.